 some lemon zest

-1-2 tbsp orange flower or lemon flavor
+1 tbsp natural orange flower and natural lemon flavor

 Baking Instructions Madeleines Original Recipe